Updated March 18, 2026

 Illegal Villa Parties

-Commercially promoted parties in private villas are illegal.
-These events lack proper safety measures, fire exits, and noise permits.
-Both organizers and attendees can face fines.
+Commercially promoted parties in private villas and rural properties are illegal.
+These events lack proper safety measures, fire exits, noise permits, and insurance.
+Both organisers and attendees can face fines.
+Neighbours actively report illegal villa parties and police response times are fast.
+Villa owners risk losing their rental licence.

 How to avoid

-Stick to licensed clubs and official venues.
-If someone promotes a 'secret villa party' on social media, it's likely illegal.
+Stick to licensed clubs and official venues — Ibiza has the best clubs in the world, there's no need for illegal alternatives.
+If someone promotes a 'secret villa party' on social media, it's illegal.

 Behavior

-The Sustainable Tourism Tax applies to all visitors: €2-€4 per night May-October depending on accommodation type.
-75% discount November-April.
-50% discount after the 9th consecutive night.
+The Balearic Sustainable Tourism Tax (ecotax) applies to all visitors staying in paid accommodation.
+Rates are €2-€4 per person per night May-October depending on accommodation type.
+A 75% discount applies November-April.
+A 50% discount kicks in after the 9th consecutive night.
 Children under 16 are exempt.
+The tax funds environmental and sustainability projects.

-All hotels, hostels, B&Bs, and tourist accommodations across Ibiza.
+All hotels, hostels, B&Bs, Airbnbs, and tourist accommodations across Ibiza and the Balearic Islands.

 How to avoid

-This is mandatory.
-Budget €2-€4 per night in peak season.
-Visit in winter for a 75% discount on the tax.
+This is mandatory — not a fine to avoid.
+Budget €2-€4 per person per night in peak season.
+Visit in winter for a 75% discount.
+It's usually added to your hotel bill at checkout.

 Behavior

-All residential areas across Ibiza, with particular enforcement in Ibiza Town and San Antonio.
+All residential areas across Ibiza, with particular enforcement in Ibiza Town (Dalt Vila), San Antonio, and Santa Eulalia.

 How to avoid

-Keep noise down in residential areas, especially after midnight.
-Party at licensed clubs, not in the street or at your rental.
+Keep noise down in residential areas, especially after 11 PM.
+Party at licensed clubs, not in the street or at your rental accommodation.
+Neighbours will call the police.

 Behavior